 Keep in mind that there can be too much of a good thing.
 If too many items in a room are branded, the overall effect will be lost.

 - The building should have a UND identity by selecting colors associated with the University of North Dakota, including green, white, black, gray, orange and pink.

 - Color choices should reinforce UND's identity; not distract from it.
 Using dominate reds, blues, purples, yellows in the design should be discouraged (unless there is a specific need to use these colors).

 - As appropriate, the UND green (Pantone 347) should be incorporated aesthetically into the design.
 This may be most appropriately accomplished as an accent color or for items that are more temporary in nature, such as furniture or accessories.
 UND's bold colors should "pop” as prominent accent colors on a classic, neutral color palette.

 - Please note that the use of hunter or forest green should not be considered as an equal substitute for UND's green (Pantone 347).

 Use of Logos and Seals

-- The use of UND Logos is encouraged to incorporate the UND Identity into the permanent design of the building.
+- The use of UND Logos is encouraged to incorporate UND's identity into the permanent design of the building.

-- The University Seal may also be used to incorporate the UND Identity into the permanent design of the building.
-Permission to use the University Seal is at the sole discretion of the Office of the President with approval from the Division of University & Public Affairs (U&PA).
+- The University Seal may also be used to incorporate UND's identity into the permanent design of the building.
+Permission to use the University Seal is at the sole discretion of the Office of the President with approval from the Office of Marketing & Creative Serivces.
 For permission, contact identity@UND.edu.

 - Examples where UND Logos or the University Seal may be incorporated into the design include wall hangings, glass etchings, tile floor designs, painted murals, door signs, etc.